eclipse-archived/ceylon-lang.org/documentation/1.3/tour/modules.md

   a local module repository, and
 - a wizard to add a Java `.jar` archive to a Ceylon module repository.

+### Tip: developing modules in Ceylon IDE for IntelliJ

+To create a new module, select the source directory, and go to `File > New > Ceylon Module`.

+To change the dependencies of a module, edit the module descriptor directly.

+To view or change the module repositories configured for your project, go to `File > Project Structure`, navigate to `Facets > Ceylon`, and select the `Repositories` tab.

 ## Compiling modules